symfony/symfony-docs/frontend/encore/advanced-config.rst

 Quite simply, Encore generates the Webpack configuration that's used in your ``webpack.config.js`` file.
-Encore doesn't support adding all of Webpack's `configuration options`_, because many can be easy added on your own.
+Encore doesn't support adding all of Webpack's `configuration options`_, because many can be easily added on your own.

 For example, suppose you need to set `Webpack's watchOptions`_ setting.
-To do that, modify the config it after fetching the it from Encore:
+To do that, modify the config after fetching the it from Encore:

 .. code-block:: javascript